Chief Minister of Punjab, India: East Punjab (1947-1966)

 The state of East Punjab was formed in 1947 later it was renamed Punjab in 1950.
 It consisted of the parts of the Punjab Province of British India that went to India following the partition of India.
 Since 1947, Punjab has had fifteen chief ministers.
 The first was Gopi Chand Bhargava of the Indian National Congress party, who was sworn in on 15 August 1947, when India gained independence from the British.
 He was succeeded by fellow Congressman Bhim Sen Sachar, who was then subsequently replaced after 188 days by former Chief Minister Gopi Chand Bhargava.
-After a brief term, President Rajendra Prasad placed the Punjab Legislative Assembly under suspension for ninth months to help the state government gets its act together.
+After a brief term, President Rajendra Prasad placed the Punjab Legislative Assembly under suspension for nine months to help the state government gets its act together.
 In 1952, the first state elections took place for the Legislative Assembly.
 The results of the election saw the return of the Congress government with former Chief Minister Bhim Sen Sachar as its leader.
 After he resigned in 1956, Partap Singh Kairon became chief minister.
 Serving until 1964, Kairon remains one of Punjab's longest-serving chief ministers.
 He was followed by the returning Chief Minister Gopi Chand Bhargava, who briefly held office as acting chief minister for only 15 days.
 In July 1964, Ram Kishan assumed the office and served for two years.
 His tenure was followed by the President's rule which lasted for 119 days.
 On 1 November 1966, the state of Haryana was partitioned from Punjab and some other districts were given to the state of Himachal Pradesh.